kristian-lange-tw/JATOS_docs_v3/pages/jsPsych-and-JATOS.md

 ### Adding additional HTML snippets to a jPsych code (e.g. cancel button)

 jsPsych has the habit of cleaning the HTML's body and fill it with its own code.
 This means that whatever you write between the `<body>` tags will be ignored.
-But sometimes one want to add some additional HTML element like a cancel button to the page without changing the jsPsych plugin or writing a new one.
+But you might want to add some additional HTML element like a cancel button to the page without changing the jsPsych plugin or writing a new one.
 How can this be done?

 Luckily jsPsych offers a [callback function on_load](https://www.jspsych.org/overview/callbacks/#on_load).
 Whatever we write in there is called after jsPsych did its body clean-up.
 So you could add your extra HTML elements in there.